Spartacist uprising: Murders of Rosa Luxemburg and Karl Liebknecht

 Right-wing groups had been agitating against German Communists and their leaders even before the January uprising.
 The Anti-Bolshevist League printed posters and appeals to the population of Berlin calling for the Bolshevik ringleaders to be found and handed over to the military.
 A high reward was offered.
 One leaflet that circulated in large numbers proclaimed: The Fatherland is close to ruin.
 Save it!
 It is not threatened from outside, but from within: from the Spartacus League.
 Strike their leaders dead!
 Kill Liebknecht!
 Then you will have peace, work and bread. –The frontline soldiers.After the uprising was crushed, the Spartacist leaders feared for their lives and went into hiding.
 The government sought them out as alleged putschists in order to prosecute them for the attempted coup before the 19 January elections.
 Fritz Henck, Philipp Scheidemann's son-in-law, publicly assured the residents of Berlin on 14 January that the leaders of the uprising "would not get off scot-free".
 In just a few days, he said, it would become clear "that things will get serious for them, too".

-On the evening of 15 January, Rosa Luxemburg and Karl Liebknecht were found in the apartment of a friend, Dr. Markussohn, in Berlin-Wilmersdorf by the Wilmersdorf Citizens' Militia, arrested and taken to the Eden Hotel.
+On the evening of 15 January, Luxemburg and Liebknecht were found in the apartment of a friend, Dr. Markussohn, in Berlin-Wilmersdorf by the Wilmersdorf Citizens' Militia, arrested and taken to the Eden Hotel.
 Their whereabouts had probably become known through the telephone surveillance that Noske had ordered.
-Waldemar Pabst had the prisoners interrogated and mistreated over a period of hours.
-KPD leader Wilhelm Pieck, who was also arrested when he visited the apartment that evening, witnessed the abuse as well as a number of telephone calls, one of which Pabst probably made to the Reich Chancellery.
+Waldemar Pabst had the prisoners interrogated and physically abused over a period of hours.
+KPD leader Wilhelm Pieck, who was also arrested when he visited the apartment that evening, witnessed the abuse as well as a number of telephone calls.

 The murders of Luxemburg and Liebknecht were intended to look like an assassination.
-Private Otto Runge hit Rosa Luxemburg with his rifle butt as she was being led out of the hotel.
+Private Otto Runge hit Luxemburg with his rifle butt as she was being led out of the hotel.
 She was pushed unconscious into a waiting car then shot in the temple by Freikorps Lieutenant Hermann Souchon.
-Her body was thrown into the Berlin Landwehr Canal by First Lieutenant Kurt Vogel and was not found until 31 May.
+Her body was thrown into the Berlin Landwehr Canal by First Lieutenant Kurt Vogel.
+It was not found until 31 May.

-Liebknecht was taken from the hotel shortly after Rosa Luxemburg and after getting into a waiting car was knocked almost unconscious, again by Otto Runge.
+Liebknecht was taken from the hotel shortly after Luxemburg and after getting into a waiting car was knocked almost unconscious, again by Otto Runge.
 The car stopped in the Berlin Tiergarten, Liebknecht was forced out then shot in the back as a "fugitive".
 His body was handed over to a Berlin police station as the "corpse of an unknown man".

 KPD leader Wilhelm Pieck was able to obtain an order to have himself transferred to a prison and escaped en route.